-- Successful completion of the EG Miles Parkway Corridor Study, funded through the GAMPO Special PL grant program. - Supported Liberty Transit in the development of their Transit Development Plan (TDP), a planning document that addresses regional transit needs and provides a blueprint for transit growth in the future. - Maintained a coordinated, comprehensive and continuous multimodal planning process by participating in GAMPO, CRC, Core MPO and other state and national organizations meetings focused on legislative actions impacting transportation planning and funding. - Adopted annual performance targets and incorporate into 2045 MTP and 2021 2024 TIP through Administrative Modification.
+- Supported consultant team in the development of the HAMPO 2050 Metropolitan Transportation Plan (MTP), a federally mandated document required to be updated every five years. - Supported Liberty Transit in the development of their Transit Development Plan (TDP), a planning document that addresses regional transit needs and provides a blueprint for transit growth in the future. - Supported consultant team in the development of a Safety Action Plan, funded through the Safe Streets for All (SS4A) federal grant program. - Successful application for 5303 Transit Planning Grant Funding for FY 2025. - Maintained a coordinated, comprehensive and continuous multimodal planning process by participating in GAMPO, CRC, CORE MPO and other state and national organizations meetings focused on legislative actions impacting transportation planning and funding. - Adopted annual performance targets and incorporated into 2045 MTP and 2024 2027 TIP through the Administrative Modification process. - Completed Title VI Equity Analysis using data from the 2020 US Census. - Coordinated with GDOT in developing the boundaries for the updated Urbanized Area Boundary (UAB), using data from the 2020 US Census.

-B. FY 2024 UPWP Planning Focus Areas
+B. FY 2025 UPWP Planning Focus Areas

-The overall planning program of FY 2024 UPWP is designed to comply with the requirements of the U.S. Department of Transportation (USDOT) Fixing America's Surface Transportation Act (FAST Act) as signed into law on December 4, 2015 and the recently adopted Infrastructure Investment and Jobs Act (IIJA), signed into law November 15, 2021.
+The overall planning program of FY 2054 UPWP is designed to comply with the requirements of the U.S. Department of Transportation (USDOT) Fixing America's Surface Transportation Act (FAST Act) as signed into law on December 4, 2015 and the recently adopted Infrastructure Investment and Jobs Act (IIJA), signed into law November 15, 2021.

-Performance based planning and programming remains the primary focus area in 2024.
+Performance based planning and programming remains the primary focus area in 2025.
 HAMPO, in coordination with state DOTs, is required to set performance measure targets and report on progress in a number of areas including safety, infrastructure condition, congestion reduction, system reliability, freight movement and economic vitality, environmental sustainability, and reduced project delivery delays.

 HAMPO's transportation planning efforts is performance based with ongoing efforts to refine, benchmark and measure our progress against performance measures.
-The 2024 work program continues the process of defining our performance planning by associating the national goals, planning factors, and performance measures into HAMPO's proposed work activities.
+The 2025 work program continues the process of defining our performance planning by associating the national goals, planning factors, and performance measures into HAMPO's proposed work activities.
 A matrix is provided on pages 23 and 24 that summarizes this effort.